 choosing a retirement plan

-The traditional IRA is tax deferred plan designed for individuals.
+The traditional IRA is a tax-deferred plan designed for individuals.
 Contributions are made with before-tax money, meaning that IRA contributions are subtracted from income on the tax return, but withdrawals are taxable.

 Contributions to a Roth IRA are made with after-tax money, so they don’t help your current year tax liability at all.
 But money in a Roth grows tax free and is tax free when it’s withdrawn.
 It’s a great plan for young taxpayers who are not yet in high tax brackets.